Non-Traded REITs: What You Need to Know

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will introduce real estate fund counsel to the legal issues faced in structuring and operating a non-traded REIT (NTR).
+This CLE course will introduce real estate fund counsel to the legal issues faced in structuring and operating a non-traded REIT (NTR).
 The panel will cover the corporate and securities laws, the unique business aspects and the commercial and regulatory trends that NTR counsel need to know.

 - Introduction to NTRs - contrasts with publicly traded REITs